MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-iam-odaa.md

 ---
-title: Identity and Access Management for the Oracle@Azure landing zone accelerator
+title: Identity and Access Management for Oracle Database@Azure
-description: Identity and Access Management for the Oracle@Azure landing zone accelerator.
+description: Identity and Access Management for Oracle Database@Azure
 ---
 #
 # **Identity and Access Management for the Oracle@Azure landing zone accelerator**